Gaareth/karel/README.md

 # Karel Enhanced :^)
 Adds support for Expressions, Variables, Function arguments and return values

+Supports type checking, and two types:
+- num: for integers
+- bool: for boolean values

 ## Demon
 Here is an example of the computedFibonacci exercise.
 Written in a convoluted and very inefficent way, but fitting to demonstrate functions and their variables.
 <img width="722" height="976" alt="karel code solving computedFibonacci" src="https://github.com/user-attachments/assets/93aa7425-6a2b-477c-b439-e63dfc39169f" />